Template

 Prevention of Hip Dysplasia in German Shepherds

-The best treatment is prevention.
-Do not patronize any breeder that cannot prove a lineage of good or excellent hips.
+Both parents and grandparents should have been certified for excellent hip conformation.
 It is best to look at 3 to 4 prior generations to ensure that the bloodline is free from carriers of CHD.

 Canine Hip Dysplasia is a disease that can be eliminated.
 But only if we all demand strict requirements for certified hips.